the-turing-way/the-turing-way/book/website/community-handbook/coworking/coworking-daily.md

 If you would like to set up similar coworking calls for your community, you can reuse the format, template, and materials described in this chapter.

 Practices described here are what we use in _The Turing Way_, but there are more ways to run such coworking calls.
-For example, Naomi Penfold shared more about her coworking format while reviewing this chapter:
+For example, Naomi Penfold shared about her coworking format while reviewing this chapter:

 > In the co-working calls I have, it's 1:1 and we often spend 20 minutes at the beginning catching up and taking about our progress since last time.
 If there is something we want to discuss more intensely, we allocate 30 minutes of our call time to that, for example, one of us asking the other how to troubleshoot something.